The Toolbox

 Qualifications

-Use 1 Timothy to evaluate and develop leaders based on character qualifications — not merely gifting or position.
+Evaluate and develop leaders based on character qualifications — not merely gifting, age, or position.
 Leadership flows from who a person is becoming in Christ, not just what they can do.

 Developmental Progression